firebase/quickstart-nodejs/TUTORIAL.md

 The news is good.
 This Cloud Shell instance is already configured with Firebase emulators including Security Rules engine, and a simple testing framework designed with Security Rules development in mind.

-Note: If you close this Learn Assistant panel by accident, at the Cloud Shell prompt, run `tutorial.sh`.
-You'll be prompted to resume the tutorial from where you left off.

 To get started with the walkthrough...well, click `Start` below.

 ## What will you learn in this walkthrough?